Call tracking for trades: simple setup that won’t hurt your Google rankings featured image

 Do

-• Put the tracking number in Primary and your main business number in Additional.
+• Reddit Put the tracking number in Primary and your main business number in Additional.
 This is supported and keeps your identity consistent across the web.
 See GBP guidelines.

 • Prefer a local 01/02 tracking number that matches your service area.
 It improves trust and click‑to‑call rates.